 Brandon was astounded and humbled by the possibility.
 He’d been reading the Wheel of Time books since the release of EYE OF THE WORLD nearly twenty years before.
 To make a long story short, he agreed eagerly, and was commissioned to take Mr. Jordan’s notes, materials, outline, and written sections from Book Twelve, organize them, then fill in the many holes to make a complete novel.

 As Brandon worked on writing the book, it eventually became clear that there was too much material to satisfyingly squeeze into just one volume, and everyone involved decided it would have to be split into three books.
-For more on this decision, please read Brandon's explanation.
-The first of the three volumes, The Gathering Storm, will be released October 27, 2009, with the final two volumes to follow in 2010 and 2011.
-Brandon is under strict nondisclosure agreements concerning the content of the books.
-Find links to things he CAN say here and on the Wheel of Time Portal page.
+For more on this decision, please read Brandon’s explanation.
+The first of the three volumes, The Gathering Storm, was released October 27, 2009, with the final two volumes following in 2010 and 2013.